 Winter is just around the corner.
-The onset of cold weather signals the beginning of chilly air seeping in around your windows and rising heating bills.
+Soon, the chilly air will start seeping in around your windows again and your heating bills will rise.

 This thought alone causes homeowners to shudder!